 art, history, performance, events

-Our vision is to reprise the hugely successful @CETPOPUP arts and heritage initiative, in a new dramatic, permanent setting - the iconic 1976 ‘Elephant’ sports & leisure building on Cox St, next to the old swimming baths in Coventry City Centre.
-What we have in mind is exhibiting a vibrant mix of art (small, and large), heritage displays (using cool technology to engage new audiences), and making big spaces available for performance (music + theatre) - all curated with the same down to earth (‘explore the building.. get excited about cool stuff in Coventry’) inclusive style that made the popup such a hit with new audiences.
+Our vision is to reprise the successful @CETPOPUP arts and heritage initiative, in a new dramatic, permanent setting - the iconic 1976 ‘Elephant’ sports & leisure building on Cox St, next to the old swimming baths in Coventry City Centre.

-The vision also includes widening the scope of activity to include a major focus on establishing a major new ‘boutique’ conferencing and event hosting facility with a difference; strong 70s theming throughout to match with the striking mid-70s zinc clad architecture on the exterior.. (we’re thinking lava lamps, swathes of geometric wallpaper, shag pile carpet, terence conran ‘egg’ chairs etc) - but all with a distinctly modern twist.
+The vision also includes a major new ‘boutique’ conferencing and event hosting facility with a difference; strong 70s theming throughout to match with the striking mid-70s zinc clad architecture on the exterior.. (we’re thinking lava lamps, swathes of geometric wallpaper, shag pile carpet, terence conran ‘egg’ chairs etc) - but all with a distinctly modern twist.

-Capital costs to fund an upgrade to the building, and operating revenue to cover ongoing overheads to be via the creation of a new social-enterprise organisation 'CET2 CIC' - overseeing the artspace and eventing businesses, but also several other innovative initiatives including a project to convert and enlarge the existing (external) 4 squash courts annex into 10 serviced boutique apartments.
-Other revenue opportunities are envisaged from the hire of spaces, creation of a first floor bar/cafe (with great views overlooking the University!), public admission donations, and premium ticketed events.
+Capital costs to fund an upgrade to the building, and operating revenue to cover ongoing overheads to be via the creation of a new social-enterprise organisation 'CET2 CIC' - overseeing the artspace and events elements, but also several other innovative initiatives including a project to convert and enlarge the existing 4 squash courts annex (which is outside, connected via a short 1st floor link bridge) into 10 x owner-occupier studio apartments.
+Other revenue opportunities are envisaged from arts & heritage funding, the hire of spaces, in-house bar/cafe, donations, and premium ticketed events.

-Dwindling usage and increasing costs have taken their toll - and with new leisure facilities coming on-line elsewhere in the city early 2019, the Elephant sport centre building has an uncertain future.
-Its fair to say though that many of Coventry’s citizens have a strong attachment to this iconic emblem of the city skyline - and we’re campaigning to keep it as a Community Asset; the hub of a vibrant new cultural scene, building momentum toward 2021.
+Dwindling usage and increasing costs have taken their toll - and with new leisure facilities coming on-line elsewhere in the city Summer 2019, the Elephant sport centre building has an uncertain future.
+Its fair to say though that many of Coventry’s citizens have a strong attachment to this iconic emblem of the city skyline - and we’re about to begin campaigning with a view to taking it on as a Community Asset - and establishing ‘The elephant’ as a primary destination venue for 2021 City of Culture.

-We believe the opportunity exists for an ambitious new usage scheme incorporating these three central themes; a permanent cultural artspace, a 2000 capacity ‘boutique’ conferencing & events capability, and loft-style residential accommodation for owner-occupiers - at the heart of Coventry’s inner-city creative quarter.
+We believe the opportunity exists for an ambitious new usage scheme incorporating these three central themes; a permanent cultural artspace, a 1000 capacity ‘boutique’ conferencing & events capability, and, loft-style residential accommodation for owner-occupiers.

 The concept is for a sustainable multi-purpose arts & mini-museum/heritage facility across the entire first floor space (approx 1600m2 - encompassing the present 30m x 40m indoor bowls auditorium, 35m x 10m ex-shooting range, and 15m x 2m bridge link) - together with elements of the 2500m2 upper second, third, and fourth floors (gym/changing/squash/committee room/upper bar & conferencing).
 The present bridge-link would be closed off at the swimming baths end to form a gallery space - with primary access into the building provided instead via the present disabled persons doorway/glassed area at ground floor level on Cox Street.
 The sports hall and bowling areas provide possibilities for larger performance-based events, conferencing, music events, and/or the display of large format visual arts.